 Background

-Digitalization is also finding its way into research.
-Our customer, ZEA-3, is a facility at Forschungszentrum Jülich with a focus on analysis services in the area of composition analysis.
+Digitalization is also making its way into research.
+Our customer, ZEA-3, is a facility of Forschungszentrum Jülich (Research Center Jülich) with a focus on analysis services in the field of compositional analysis.

-Using various methods, procedures and technologies, ZEA-3 analyzes physical samples from around the world.
-The results of the laboratory processes serve as the basis for scientific studies and thus form an important part of the research.
+Through the use of various methods, procedures and technologies, ZEA-3 analyses physical samples from all over the world.
+The results of the laboratory processes serve as the basis for scientific studies and thus form an important part of research.
 The data is also essential for external customers to work on new innovations and products.

 The challenge: Complex processes and lots of data